ai-dock/python/README.md

 ---

 >[!NOTE]
->These templates are configured to use Python `all` with the `latest` tag but you are free to change to any of the available Python CUDA tags listed [here](https://github.com/ai-dock/python/pkgs/container/python)
+>These templates are configured to use the `latest` tag but you are free to change to any of the available Python CUDA tags listed [here](https://github.com/ai-dock/python/pkgs/container/python)

 ## Compatible VM Providers